 - Getting the foundations right: participating in early childhood development

 - Learning for all: improving learning outcomes and improving the quality of education

 - Universal participation: with a particular focus on including girls and children with disabilities

 - Skills for prosperity: improving access to high-quality, post-secondary education and training

 In 2015, the top recipients of Australia’s aid to basic education were: Philippines, Bangladesh, Kiribati, and Lao PDR.

 Australia is the alternate Board member of the Donor 6 constituency on the GPE Board.
 Japan, Korea, and the United States are also members of this constituency.
 Australia also sits on the Strategy and Impact Committee.

-Australia’s 2015-2020 education strategy highlights investment in the Global Partnership for Education, noting the importance of GPE supporting children in conflict-affected countries.
+Australia’s 2015-2020 education strategy highlights investment in the Global Partnership for Education, noting the importance of GPE supporting children in countries affected by fragility and conflict.